 - Charlie Sheen's first episode on Spin City showed that his character Charlie Crawford has had many social issues in the past, including wild womanizing and drugs.
 At the end of the episode he very publically apologized to a past fling explaining that he has entire weeks he doesn't remember, one where he ended up in a tour bus with a bunch of groupies "And I wasn't even in a band!"

-- Sheen's more recent issues makes this a very cyclical ordeal.
+- Sheen's more recent issues make this a very cyclical ordeal.
 His current series, Anger Management, is overflowing with references to his sometimes bizarre past behavior while under the influence of narcotics.

-- Power Rangers often searches out for skilled martial artists to begin with, but along the way often integrate the background of the actor into the actual character.
-The most famous being Kimberly's gymnastics, where Amy Jo Johnson was an Olympic hopeful at one point, and Zach's hip hop kido which was designed and performed by Walter Jones.
+- Power Rangers often searches for skilled martial artists to begin with, but along the way often integrates the background of the actor into the actual character.
+The most famous being Kimberly's gymnastics, where Amy Jo Johnson was an Olympic hopeful at one point, and Zach's hip hop kido, which was designed and performed by Walter Jones.

 - Neil Patrick Harris played a washed-up child actor in Static Shock.
 Given his career path after Doogie Howser, M.D. (before his comeback role in How I Met Your Mother), this was likely intentional.

 - In the first two episodes of Season 2 of My Little Pony: Friendship Is Magic, the villain, Discord, was designed to resemble Q from Star Trek.
 They tried to think of a voice actor who would play the role as well as John de Lancie before they decided to get John de Lancie himself.
 De Lancie, in turn, became a champion for the show, to the point of producing a documentary on its mostly male, adult fanbase.